Interview with Pascal

 I count myself very lucky to live in the northeast of Ireland, in County Monaghan.
 Monaghan is known as the "Drumlin County," which refers to the many small hills scattered along the countryside.
 The county is filled with roaming green hills and is famous for its freshwater lakes for fishing.

 My home village of Glaslough (meaning "green lake") won the Ireland Tidy Towns competition in 2019, and this is something I like to remind the other Irish guides of.
-This is wonderful achievement for my home village.
+This is a wonderful achievement for my home village.

-Even though Monaghan is so close to the Northern Ireland border, during the period known as The Troubles I wouldn't have crossed the border very often, as it was a turbulent time and the presence of the British army and checkpoints made it a frightening experience.
+Even though Monaghan is so close to the Northern Ireland border, during the period known as the Troubles I wouldn't have crossed the border very often, as it was a turbulent time and the presence of the British army and checkpoints made it a frightening experience.
 If you did cross the border, the cultural differences were very obvious, e.g. the sporting Gaelic football culture and the Irish music culture were very unlike the Republic of Ireland.

-Thankfully, that has all changed since the Good Friday Agreement which took place in 1998.
+Thankfully, that has all changed since the Good Friday Agreement, which took place in 1998.
 Today the border is an invisible line, and I now cross without any hesitation and enjoy travelling around Northern Ireland, particularly along the breathtaking Antrim coastline.

 Did you ever in your wildest dreams think that you'd become a tour guide?
 Do you think your children will follow in your footsteps?